amperity/dialog/README.md

 #### Output Types

-There are four supported outputs:
+There are four built-in outputs:

 - `:null`